 Database of Japanese sources, including Asahi Shimbun, a major Japanese newspaper, from 1879-present (Full-text searching is available only from 1985 on).
 Also includes two weekly magazines, AERA and Shukan Asahi; a historical photo archive of 10,000 photos mostly taken in Asia during World War II; the pictorial magazine Asahi Graph (1923-45); two reference sources: Who's Who database and Dictionary Chiezo; and an English language news database.

-Full-text database of Chinese academic journals from a wide range of disciplines.
+Full-text database of Chinese academic journals from a wide range of disciplines, including master's theses and dissertations in literature, history, and philosophy.
 Most of the articles are in Chinese, not English.

 Indexes journal articles, book reviews, and dissertations on the history of the world, except the United States and Canada.
 Subjects include diplomatic history, economics, international relations, and political science.